addyosmani/backbone-fundamentals/index.md

 <a name="resources">Resources</a>
 ---

-Whilst we get with Backbone out of the box can be terribly useful, there are some equally beneficial add-ons that can help simplify our development process.
+Whilst what we get with Backbone out of the box can be terribly useful, there are some equally beneficial add-ons that can help simplify our development process.
 These include:

 * [Backbone Layout Manager](https://github.com/tbranyen/backbone.layoutmanager)
 * [Backbone Boilerplate](https://github.com/backbone-boilerplate/backbone-boilerplate)